-Description of As described in Note 2 to the consolidated financial statements, the Company at its own discretion provides various forms of incentives, to consumers who are not customers of the Company to promote its online platforms and attract more registered consumers.
+As described in Note 2 to the consolidated financial statements, the Company at its own discretion provides various forms of incentives, to consumers who are not customers of the Company to promote its online platforms and attract more registered consumers.
 These incentives, including coupons, credits and other subsidies that are not specific to any merchants, can be used by the consumers to purchase merchandise provided on the Company's online platforms at reduced prices or to redeem for cash from the Company.
-Despite the absence of any explicit contractual obligations to incentivize the consumers on behalf of the merchants, the Company further evaluated the varying features of different incentive programs to determine whether the incentives represent implicit obligations to consumers are considered payments to the merchant-customers.
+Despite the absence of any explicit contractual obligations to incentivize the consumers on behalf of the merchants, the Company further evaluated the varying features of different incentive programs to determine whether the incentives represent implicit obligations to consumers on behalf of merchants.
+Based on that evaluation, the Company determined whether the incentives provided to the consumers are considered payments to the merchant-customers.